nexoapex/www/content/english/about.md

 # about
 about:
   title: "We are a company that creates digital products and experiences for humans."
-  content: "We are specialized in developing forward-thinking digital products, bots, digital infastructure, hybrid applications and websites.
+  content: "We are specialized in developing forward-thinking digital products, bots, digital infrastructure, hybrid applications and websites.
 And we do this by bringing our customers through each phase of the implementation process with us."
   image: "images/about.jpg"